theduql/duql/docs/join.md

-You're right, and I apologize for the oversight.
-The schema you've provided does indeed change the approach.
-Let me revise the documentation for the `join` function based on this schema:

 # DUQL Join

 The `join` function in DUQL is used to combine rows from two or more tables based on a related column between them.
 It supports different types of joins and allows for complex join conditions.